Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on co-biconvex graphs

 Next we apply the previous findings to the graph $G'$ of Figure \ref{fig1}.

-\begin{example} Recall graph $G'$ from Figure \ref{fig1} and the auxiliary graphs $H_1$ and $H_2$ of Figure \ref{auxiliary}.
-The results exposed in this section can be applied appropriately in order to calculate the values of $\gamma_{\times i}(G')$ for each $i \in \{ 1, 2, 3,4 \}$.
-Actually, since $\alpha_1=2$ and $\alpha_2=1$, we have:
+\begin{example} Recall the graph $G'$ from Figure \ref{fig1} and the auxiliary graphs $H_1$ and $H_2$ of Figure \ref{auxiliary}.
+The results exposed in this section can be applied appropriately in order to compute the values of $\gamma_{\times i}(G')$ for each $i \in \{ 1, 2, 3,4 \}$.
+Figure \ref{ejemplo} shows the graph $G'-U$.
+Actually, since $\alpha_1=2$ and $\alpha_2=1$, we have :

 and

 \end{example}